U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 Revision
     The version of the EFI_DT_FIXUP_PROTOCOL.
 The version specified by this specification is 0x00010000.
-All future revisions must be backwards compatible.
-If a new version of the specification breaks backwards compatibility, a new GUID must be defined.
+All future revisions must be backward compatible.
+If a new version of the specification breaks backward compatibility, a new GUID must be defined.

 Fixup